This coastal walk, just a few miles west from Swanage, takes you to Dancing Ledge, which is a really cool rock shelf with a tidal Pool.

 We (and most others) took the ‘easy’ route down.
 There were also people proper climbing up.
 Some with ropes, some without.

 The walk back up from Dancing Ledge

-After making our way back up, we had a little think about which way to go next.
+After making our way back up from Dancing Ledge, we had a little think about which way to go next.
 Setting off on this walk, we didn’t have the full thing planned out.
-I said to Ollie we would walk to Dancing Ledge and from there decide if we wanted to go further and on to Seacombe Cliff and Winspit Quarry.
+I said to Ollie we would walk to Dancing Ledge, and from there decide if we wanted to go further and on to Seacombe Cliff and Winspit Quarry.

 Well, at this point we were pretty content with what we had seen, so decided to head back.

 So, this next bit is that hill I was telling you about earlier.
 You can skip it though and just walk back along the trail you came on.

 Directly up from the entrance to Dancing Ledge, you should see an outline of grass trail on the hill.
 There are actually 2.
 We took the one on this side of the wall.
 It didn’t look like much, but on the way up it seemed to go on forever.
 As I said, maybe I was tired….or that’s what I like to think.